 Once these steps are complete, the enrollment is complete.
 Any siblings of the enrollee who are on the general wait list take their place on the sibling list for that age group once the enrollee begins attending The Greenspire School.

-The determination of which grades have openings is strictly at the Head of School/Superintendent’s discretion.
+The determination of which grades have openings is strictly at the Superintendent’s discretion.
 Attrition from an age/grade does not automatically create openings in that age/grade.